- 27 Nov 2024

 Connect Database to Preset

-Let's start by selecting + Database — have a look at Connecting your Data if you need help wth this step.
+Let's start by selecting + Database — have a look at Connecting your Data if you need help with this step.

 The Connect a database panel appears.
-There are two supported authentication methods to connect to Snowflake:
+There are three supported authentication methods to connect to Snowflake:

 Connect using username and password

-In the Database Name field, enter the name of the database that you are connecting to.
+- Database Name with name of the database that you are connecting to

-In the Warehouse and Role fields, enter the relevant warehouse (e.g., compute_wh) and role (e.g., accountadmin) for the connection.
+- Warehouse and Role with the relevant warehouse (e.g.,

 To finalize the connection, select Finish.
 Great job!